codeface-io/SwiftObserver/README.md

 ### Memory Management

 When an `Observer` or `ObservableObject` dies, SwiftObserver cleans up all related observations automatically, making those memory leaks impossible that typically come with observer- and reactive patterns.
-So there isn't any specific memory management to worry about – no "Cancellables", "Tokens", "DisposeBags" or any such weirdness.
+So there's no specific memory management to worry about – and no "Cancellables", "Tokens", "DisposeBags" or any such weirdness.

 However, observing- and observed objects can stop particular- or all their ongoing observations: